 |Charges for goods||By weight||By volume|

 The above table gives a brief overview about how different factors pan out for both methods of shipping.
-Deciding which one is better than the other also depends a whole lot on your personal requirements.
+Deciding which one is better than the other also depends a on your personal requirements.

+Another important aspect to be considered when planning your relocation is the accessibility of the departure port and the destination port.
 Air freight shipments are delivered to the nearest international airport which tends to be more inland and easily reachable.
 Shipping by ocean means getting your cargo to a loading warehouse close to the port of origin.

-Choosing the right vendor is imperative in order to procure the best economical quote for your preferred method of shipping.
+Choosing the right service is imperative in order to procure the best economical quote for your preferred method of shipping.
 Schumacher Cargo with its expert team brings a great deal of shipping and overseas moving experience.